Dosimeter: Thermoluminescent dosimeter

-Legacy type
+Legacy types of dosimeters

 Film badge dosimeter

 Film badge dosimeters are for one-time use only.
 The level of radiation absorption is indicated by a change to the film emulsion, which is shown when the film is developed.
 They are now mostly superseded by electronic personal dosimeters and thermoluminescent dosimeters.

 Quartz fiber dosimeter

 These use the property of a quartz fiber to measure the static electricity held on the fiber.
 Before use by the wearer a dosimeter is charged to a high voltage, causing the fiber to deflect due to electrostatic repulsion.
 As the gas in the dosimeter chamber becomes ionized by radiation the charge leaks away, causing the fiber to straighten and thereby indicate the amount of dose received against a graduated scale, which is viewed by a small in-built microscope.

 They are only used for short durations, such as a day or a shift, as they can suffer from charge leakage, which gives a false high reading.

 However they are immune to EMP so were used during the Cold War as a failsafe method of determining radiation exposure.

 They are now largely superseded by electronic personal dosimeters for short term monitoring.